algoacademy/RegressionModel-v2/quiz.md

   - [ ] nonwhites_per1000
 ___

 ## Building Linear Regression

 From the data exploration process, it is known that not all variables show a strong correlation with the `crime_rate` variable.
-Now let's try to build a simple linear model using business consideration on State's security data.
+Now lets try to build a simple linear model using business consideration on State's security data.
 Create a regression model using `lm()` function to predict `crime_rate` based on `police_exp60` and `time_prison` from our dataset and assign it to an object named `model_crime`.
 Check the summary of that model.

 ```
 # your code here